Alonso Sánchez

 Alonso Sánchez de Huelva was an alleged 15th-century mariner and merchant born in Huelva, Spain, on Andalusia's Atlantic coast.
-Legend has it that he reached America several years before Christopher Columbus did..

 After the European discovery of America, several rumors started to spread, especially among the conquistadores, claiming that America had not been discovered by Columbus, but that its existence was known at least 20 years before 1492.
 Bartolomé de las Casas (1484–1566) had indeed heard several of those claims, but limited himself to record them in the 1540s, in Historia de las Indias, which was not published until after his death.
 Inca Garcilaso de la Vega (1539–1616) was the first to name, in 1609, one of these mysterious alleged first European discoverers of America: Alonso Sánchez de Huelva.

 Purported voyage to America

 The most famous of these accounts is that of the Duchess of Medina Sidonia (1936–2008), who believed that Columbus' discovery was the instrument by means of which the Catholic Monarchs of Spain were able to officialize the discovery (supposedly made well before 1492, and kept secret hitherto).
 According to the Duchess, the international political situation of the second half of the 15th century was not favourable to the Catholic Monarchs, who before 1492 would have faced strong opposition to any claim over the newly found lands, especially from Portugal, France and the Holy See, the latter two at war with the Kingdom of Aragon.
 In order to ensure the ownership of those new lands, and lacking the resources for facing the consequences of an early claim, they waited until 1492, when Alexander VI, an Aragonese, was elected pope, thus ensuring the papacy siding with them.
 In 1492 they would have sent Columbus on an official voyage to the West, knowing that he would find new territories and lay claim for them in the name of the Catholic Monarchs.
 The Duchess believed Alonso Sánchez to be the true discoverer, offering several stories, contemporary records and weak proofs for her claims.

-Indeed, any of those stories are widely regarded as false, and it is believed that the one about Alonso Sánchez was probably spread either by the Pinzón brothers to discredit Columbus in his later years, or by political enemies of Columbus' family during the first years of Spanish settlement in America.
-Several authors, including Father Bartolomé de las Casas, who chronicled Columbus' voyages, took notice of rumors and stories similar to those of Alonso Sánchez, although it was not until 1602 when Inca Garcilaso de la Vega named the purported discoverer Alonso Sánchez de Huelva, claiming that he had heard Alonso's story from some old conquistadores still alive in Garcilaso's youth.
+Indeed, any of those stories are widely regarded as false.